test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-02.robot.rst

    }

 The parameters ``WelcomeString``, ``Maximum_version``, ``Minimum_version``, ``Project`` and ``TargetName`` are mandatory default parameters of the
-**RobotFramework_Testsuites**.
+**RobotFramework_TestsuitesManagement**.
 They are realized as keys of a global dictionary.
 Therefore the have to be accessed e.g. in this way:

 .. code::